Alignak-monitoring/alignak-doc/source/14_contributing/02_how-to-contribute.rst

 The stable current Alignak has a *simple* version number such as **M.m.p**, but some other versions may also be available in the installation repositories:

-   - the current `develop` branch version is referenced as M.m.p-dev
+   - the current `develop` branch version is referenced as M.m.p-develop
    - a specifc branch version (eg. my_branch) is referenced as M.m.p-my_branch
    - a specific tag version (eg. my_tag) is referenced as M.m.p-my_tag